 Life is busy for most people.
-With the ongoing stress of work, family, and finances, the last thing most consumers want to worry about is overdraft fees.
+With the ongoing stress of work, family, and finances, the last thing most consumers want to worry about is an overdraft.
 Laws have been changed to require customers to "opt-in" for overdraft fees.

 But consumers who have requested that banks honor transactions in exchange for fees (rather than refusing payment entirely) can still find one simple missed deposit or transaction racking up hefty bank fees.
 While many banks are raising fees in other areas to cover the newly implemented rules regarding overdraft fees, Huntington Bank has taken a refreshing approach.

-24 Hour Grace Period for Overdrafts
+24-Hour Grace Period for Overdrafts

 What Customers Should Know

+Huntington Bank offers text and email account alerts that will let you know when your balance gets too low.
 Customers must make a deposit that covers the overdraft and other charges that the account will incur (such as automatic payments or transactions they have made during that time) for the overdraft protection to kick in.

 By giving customers a good faith grace period of 24 hours to clear an overdraft, Huntington's approach shows customers the bank is trying to work with them rather than against them.
 Fees can still be imposed if the overdraft isn't cleared within the 24 hour grace period.
-But overall, acknowledging that consumers want fair banking rather than trumped up, fees seems like a great move on Huntington's part.
+But overall, acknowledging that consumers want fair banking rather than trumped up fees seems like a great move on Huntington's part.